hopsoft/kvn/README.md

 ```

 Similar to JSON but narrower in scope.
-Used to represent basic key/value data structures as legible strings.
+Represents basic key/value data structures as legible strings.

-Useful when working with limited storage options
-to capture complex data in a single field.
+Useful when working with limited storage options to capture complex data in a single field.

 ## Rules